 - Turn the key in your ignition.
 It should turn on, but without turning on the engine.
 Alternatively, you can press the push button twice without turning the brake pedal.
 The result should be that on some cars the ignition is turned on, but the engine should still be off.

 - Press the button marked “TRIP” a few times in quick succession until the oil maintenance indicator lights up.

 - When the oil level indicator is displayed, press the TRIP button for ten seconds to allow the system to reset the data.

 - Press the TRIP button again until it is at 100%.

 Resetting the oil life display through the multi-information display

-Select ‘Enter’ again to set the percentage as 100%.
+- Press ‘Enter’ again to set the percentage to 100%.

 Changing your Honda’s oil system readings may seem like a difficult process, but when you think about it, it’s not that difficult; it also helps your car run as efficiently as possible in the long run.